 It’s also worth mentioning that the device will stretch out over time, so you’ll need to replace yours after a few months.

-Amazon reviewers are split, with most of the ratings being either 1 or 5 stars.
+Amazon reviewers are split.
+Most of the ratings are either 1 or 5 stars.
 One Amazon reviewer notes that the device works, but he finds the replacement bands pricey.

 Alternative ED ring

 Osbon Erecaid Tension Ring: The Osbon Erecaid Tension Ring features extruding bumps that apply pressure to veins in the penis, which in turn help maintain an erection.
 A notch underneath aids ejaculation.

 Eddie by Giddy is different than traditional ED devices due to its horseshoe-shaped design and material.

 In addition to ED constriction devices, other forms of treatment are available.
 As a reminder, it’s best to talk with a doctor about finding the right treatment option.

 Here is a breakdown of a few popular devices used to help treat the symptoms of ED.